Last updated: 3/29/23

-Influenza activity in this current season peaked in December and has been trending downwards.
-Influenza A wastewater concentrations throughout Santa Clara County are decreasing, and Influenza B wastewater concentrations are minimal.
+Influenza activity in this current season has decreased since the peak in December.
+Influenza A wastewater concentrations have dropped throughout Santa Clara County, while Influenza B concentrations remain low.

 Influenza wastewater data are updated on every Monday, Wednesday and Friday during influenza season, except holidays.

 All other metrics in this dashboard are updated every Wednesday during influenza season, except holidays.
 Weekly data are preliminary and subject to change.